 Now, we are interested in a change of measure in the killed branching random walk.
-To introduce the corresponding density, we consider $R(\cdot)$ the renewal function of the random walk $(S_n)_{n\ge 0}$ under $\Q.$ More precisely, for $x>0,$ $R(x)$ is defined by the expected number (under $\Q$) of visits to $[-x,0]$ before first returning to $[0,\infty),$ i.e. $R(0)=1,$ and
+To introduce the corresponding density, we consider $R(\cdot)$ the renewal function of the random walk $(S_n)_{n\ge0}$ under $\Q$.
+More precisely, for $x>0$, $R(x)$ is defined by the expected number (under $\Q$) of visits to $[-x,0]$ before first returning to $[0,\infty)$, that is, $R(0)=1$, and

-with $\tau^*:=\inf \{j\ge1: S_j \ge0\}$.
+with $\tau^*:=\inf\{j\ge1\dvtx S_j \ge0\}$.
 We extend the definition of $R$ on the whole real line by letting $R(x)=0$ for all $x <0$.

-Recall that $\Q [S_1]= 0$ in the critical case and $\Q[S_1] >0$ in the subcritical case.
-It is known (see Lemma \ref{lem:RW}) that the following limits exist and equal to some positive constants:
+Recall that $\Q[S_1]= 0$ in the critical case and $\Q[S_1] >0$ in the subcritical case.
+It is known (see Lemma \ref{lemRW}) that the following limits exist and is equal to some positive constants:

 with $\tau^-_0$ defined in (\ref{tauS}).
-Recall (\ref{kappa}).
+Recall (\ref {kappa}).
 Define